Buying Guide: Softshell Jackets

 There are multiple uses for a softshell jacket, and if it’s not chucking it down outside, it’ll be a lightweight and breathable alternative to your waterproof jacket.

-Daily wear in good to moderate weather conditions (little chance of rain)
+Recommended use: Daily wear in good to moderate weather conditions (little chance of rain), climbing or cycling (worn over base-layer) and worn as insulating mid-layer (underneath hardshell jacket) in severe weather conditions.

 Softshell Jackets often come in an athletic or alpine cut, adjusted at the hem with drawcords to keep the garment snug.
 Ideal for climbers who don't want a long cut that gets in the way of their harness.